gomorpheus/morpheus-docs/administration/administration.rst

 Administration
 **************

-There are several administrative integrations built into {morpheus} that make it great to work with within any organization ranging from small to large.
+There are several administrative integrations built into |morpheus| that make it great to work with within any organization ranging from small to large.
 Especially, with its built in white label support and multitenancy capabilities, managed service providers have a wide range